 When you are at the stand, there are many different ways to ensure you are making the most of your time.
 Be ready to talk and engage with curious people and don’t get lost in just talking to your colleagues.
 You would be surprised how often people can stop, look interested and then just pass on by because someone is too busy sharing a funny story.
 It is important to make sure the people at the stand know what they are talking about.
 They need to have all the basic information and be able to address the most common questions.
 Make sure the pitch is on point and there are several pitches or speeches prepared depending on the person they engage with.
 Not everyone is a potential customer but they might still be able to provide valuable information and input, but obviously not if you are just throwing the “customer” pitch at them.
 Being able to differentiate and understand the value or potential in the different kinds of audiences you might encounter is key.

 Think about how to get people to your stand.
 Maybe one of the people you sent is pretty extroverted or outgoing and can be in front of the stand to try and draw people in.
 This is also a great way to figure out if these people are at all relevant to talk to.
-Not everyone will be relevant or bring you value, but that doesn’t mean you shouldn’t be polite and treat them well.
-You also don’t have to spend 30 minutes pitching, convincing and selling.
+Not everyone will be relevant or bring you to value, but that doesn’t mean you shouldn’t be polite and treat them well.
+You also don’t have to spend 30 minutes pitching, convincing, and selling.
 That will obviously be a waste of your and their time, so make sure you have a few good questions prepared to get a feel of the person and whether or not they might need a product like yours.

 There needs to be a common understanding of the ideal customer.
 This is something that should be made clear and be prepared for in the planning phase.
-Make sure everyone going knows and understands what that person looks like and make sure there are a couple of key questions that can be asked right at the beginning of an interaction to help indicate whether this person might fit into this ideal customer profile.
+Make sure everyone going knows and understands what that person looks like and make sure there are a couple of key questions that can be asked right at the beginning of interaction to help indicate whether this person might fit into this ideal customer profile.

 - Keep track